Kontraspiel: Soloist, contra and recontra

 Starting with eldest hand, each player gets the chance to become soloist with the preferred suit as trumps.
 If everybody passes, there is a second round in which each player gets the chance to become soloist with a different suit.
 In the second round, eldest hand is the only player who is allowed to do this with the preferred suit.
 If the second round fails as well, the game is not played and the next dealer deals.

 In the event that the turn-up card is a Wenzel, the dealer automatically becomes soloist with the card's natural suit as trumps.
-In this case the dealer takes up the card and discards another card face-down to get his or her hand down to 5 cards.
+In this case the dealer takes up the card and discards another card face-down to get their hand down to 5 cards.

-If the turn-up card is an Ace and the dealer has not yet looked at his or her hand, then he or she can choose whether to follow the procedure just described for Wenzels.
+If the turn-up card is an Ace and the dealer has not yet looked at their hand, then he or she can choose whether to follow the procedure just described for Wenzels.
 However, if the player has once chosen to take up the game in this situation, automatically does so.
 This tacit agreement is ended in case it causes the dealer to be revolted.

 Under certain conditions another player may announce match, replace the original soloist, and determine a new trump suit: